 We have brought Euros and Dollars and have been able to exchange them nearly everywhere, in banks or in exchange offices.
 We have also been able to use our credit cards (Visa and Mastercard) in the cities.
 The currency in Kyrgyzstan is called SOM.
 1 EUR = 78 SOM

-The first time we flew to Europe from Kyrgyzstan, we bought our flight tickets with hardly two weeks of advance and had to make a ‘complex’ flight connection in order to get a decent price (250 EUR per person/one way).
+The first time we flew to Europe from Kyrgyzstan, we bought our flight tickets two weeks before our flight and had to make a ‘complex’ flight connection in order to get a decent price (250 EUR per person/one way).
 In this case, we flew from Almaty (Kazakhstan, very close to Bishkek) to Riga (Latvia) with Air Baltic.
 From there we got a Ryanair connection to Berlin and then Luxembourg.

-When returning to Bishkek, we planned our flights with a few months of advance and got a very cheap connection (300 EUR) from Luxembourg to Bishkek (with a stop in Istambul) with Turkish Airlines.
+When returning to Bishkek, we planned our flights a few months in advance and got a very cheap connection (300 EUR) from Luxembourg to Bishkek (with a stop in Istambul) with Turkish Airlines.
 It was a very comfortable flight and we highly recommend it.

 6. Public Transports

-There is no lack of public transport, and as tourism is growing, many travel agencies organise 4 wheels trips to connect the main tourist sports (such as the Song-Kul lake or the Issyk-Kul).
+There is no lack of public transport in Kyrgyzstan, and as tourism is growing, many travel agencies organise 4-wheel trips to connect the main tourist spots (such as the Song-Kul Lake or the Issyk-Kul Lake).
 This is especially good in order to reach Song-Kul.
 As for Issyk-Kul it is possible to reach it with a train from Bishkek, but there are so many places to visit around the lake, that you will want to be mobile.
 The best really is to have your own vehicle, which you can rent in Bishkek.